Last Updated on February 10, 2023 by Tabraiz

 The aging process of whisky is a big deal.
 In fact, it’s one of the most important factors when it comes to determining how your dram will taste.

 The longer a whisky spends in barrel, the better it tastes—and we’re not just talking about age here.
 You see, age doesn’t always mean quality; it all depends on how much time was spent maturing in oak barrels and what kind of cask was used.
-You see, there are many different types of casks: ex-bourbon whiskey casks for example tend to lend smoky notes to the final product while ex-sherry sherry casks give more sweet flavors like raisins or dried fruit flavors depending on what type of wine they held before being used as whisky storage vessels (more on that later).
+You see, there are many different types of casks: ex-bourbon whiskey casks for example tend to lend smoky notes to the final product while ex-sherry sherry casks give more sweet flavors like raisins or dried fruit flavors depending on what type they held before being used as whisky storage vessels (more on that later).
 The point is that while some people may go crazy over older whiskies with higher prices due to their rarity value alone (like 50 year old bottles), if you’re not looking at an exceptional barrel-aged product then getting an older bottle might not be worth paying extra money for because it could simply lack complexity compared with something younger but equally well crafted by master distillers who focus solely on making great spirits rather than just focusing entirely on quantity which means less room for error during production

 Once you understand the basics of Scotch, it is much easier to find one you’ll love.